Code-Institute-Submissions/Milestone-Project-37/README.md

 Having worked in Special Education for close to 10 years, the lack of focus on lifeskills both in and out of a school setting was of great concern to many families.
 As students have various needs, having a structured, research backed approach to teaching lifeskills was considered a need outside of a school environment, just as Maths and English tutoring centers are.

+### Company mission statement:

-With such an increasing focus on exams and academics in schools (starting as early as Nursery for many), children are missing out on those essential day to day skills to get them through life.
+*With such an increasing focus on exams and academics in schools (starting as early as Nursery for many), children are missing out on those essential day to day skills to get them through life.
 E.g, following a set of instructions to make a piece of IKEA furnitiure or how to follow a recipe.
-We teach them to complete daily activities by UNDERSTANDING what needs to be done, PROBLEM SOLVING through a range of strategies and drawing upon experiences and THINKING skills.
+We teach them to complete daily activities by UNDERSTANDING what needs to be done, PROBLEM SOLVING through a range of strategies and drawing upon experiences and THINKING skills.*

 The company website is designed to give an insight into its aims, principles behind its approach and give some examples of daily lifeskills within each of the aforementioned areas in an accessible and inviting way.

 ## UX

-This website is for the owners of the company with a strong focus on providing information and insight for the user.
+This website is for the company with a strong focus on providing information and insight for the user, ie, potential customers.
 The website is designed for the user to understand what the purpose of the company is, who and how it works and what it does.

-The website can be divided into 4 main areas, each containing a variable amount of pages.
+The website can be divided into 4 main areas.
 These are:

 * Introduction Page (index)
 * About Approach and Awards pages (navigated by header and footer menus)
 * Understanding Problem Solving and Thinking Pages (navigated by color associated columns present on each page)
 * Contact page (navigated through footer via menu link)

+All pages have links back to each section for ease of navigation.

 ## User Stories